-Simply, it wouldn’t.
+Simply, it wouldn't.
 Direct mail is only for a very specific audience.
-You could target people recently broken into but that would be a very expensive data list, and a sensitive audience.
-Door to door distribution identifies a problem or need which a good chuck of people may be effected by, and presents your business as the solution.
+You could target people recently broken into, but that would be a very expensive data list and a sensitive audience.
+Door to door distribution identifies a problem or need which a good chunk of people may be affected by and presents your business as the solution.

 Which is Best?